 Charles Flachs shares the appointment of professor of dance with Rose Marie Flachs.
-Charles and Rose Marie have choreographed and staged works in the ballet idiom on a regular basis for the Five College Dance Department and Mount Holyoke College.
+Charles and Rose Marie have choreographed and staged ballet and contemporary works on a regular basis for the Five College Dance Department and Mount Holyoke College.

 Since Charles and Rose Marie arrived at Mount Holyoke, their guesting careers have thrived.
 The Flachs have taught and performed at the Pennsylvania Academy of Ballet, Jacob's Pillow, the Pioneer Valley Ballet, the Amherst Ballet, Columbia College, the University of Georgia at Athens, and the University of Wisconsin, Madison.
 They have also taught for the Southeast Regional Ballet Festival and the American College Dance Festival.
 As choreographers, they have created more than 20 ballets and staged excerpts from many of the classics.

-Before focusing on teaching and scholarly activities, Flachs performed full-time with numerous companies, including the Nashville Ballet, the Cincinnati Ballet, and Ballet West of Salt Lake City.
-He has performed principal roles in the ballets Giselle, Swan Lake, Cinderella, Scotch Symphony, Square Dance, and others.
-Along with Rose Marie Flachs, he continues to perform as a guest artist and master teacher, at such venues as the Jacob's Pillow Dance Festival, with ballet companies and other college dance departments, and in faculty productions with Mount Holyoke and Five College dance colleagues.
+Before focusing on teaching and scholarly activities, Flachs performed professionally with several ballet companies, including the Nashville Ballet, the Cincinnati Ballet, and Ballet West of Salt Lake City.
+He has performed principal roles in the ballets Giselle, Swan Lake, Cinderella, Scotch Symphony, Square Dance, and many more throughout his long career.

-Professor Flachs directed a CD for ballet teachers entitled Music for the Character Ballet Class: Complete Barre and Center Floor and produced his own series of three CD's for ballet teachers.
-The first is called Open Class!; the second Master Class! and a third CD, First Class!, is due out in 2005.
-His article on "Classical Ballet in Higher Education" was published in Ballet Alert and he has written a “History of the Nutcracker” for the Grand Rapids Ballet's new production of the Nutcracker in 2014.
+Professor Flachs has directed a CD's for character ballet teachers called Music for the Character Ballet Class, and has produced his own series of three CD's for ballet teachers.
+The first is Open Class!; the second Master Class! and the third CD, First Class!, His article on "Classical Ballet in Higher Education" was published in Ballet Alert and he has written a “History of the Nutcracker” for the Grand Rapids Ballet's new production of the Nutcracker in 2014.